 Dr. Tara D. Scott graduated from Northeast Ohio University College of Medicine and completed her residency with Summa Health Systems at Akron City Hospital in Ohio.
 She recently "retired" from OB/GYN after almost 20 years to focus on functional and integrative medicine.
 She is an Associate Clinical Professor at Northeast Ohio Medical University, where she teaches residents and is involved in clinical research.

 Dr. Scott is a certified menopause practitioner with the North American Menopause Society and a fellow of the American College of Obstetrics and Gynecology.
 She first became involved with hormone and integrative medicine while practicing as an OB/GYN.
 Her empathy for patients experiencing hormone-related issues led her to become trained as an advanced fellow and certified by the American Academy of Anti-Aging Medicine.
 The evidence-based practices she employed helped many patients conquer chronic wellness issues.
 She then started Revitalize Medical Group, where she serves as the Chief Medical Officer.
 In 2016, she obtained an additional board certification in Integrative Medicine.
 Dr. Scott is passionate about educating the medical community on the advances in evidence-based hormone therapy.
 She lectures around the community to raise awareness about wellness and hormone balance.

-To receive a certificate of completion for the webinar, participants must be in attendance during the entire webinar and complete a learning assessment with a score of at least 70%.
+To receive a certificate of completion for the webinar, participants must view the on-demand webinar and complete a learning assessment with a score of at least 70%.